Skip to Content

 Ultralight Sleeping Bag or Quilt for Travel

 Your sleeping bag or quilt is probably the most important piece of your ultralight camping setup.
 It keeps you warm so you don’t freeze during the night.
-A quality sleeping bag or quilt allows you to camp well below freezing and stay warm and comfortable.
-When it comes to choosing a bag, you have several choices to make.
+A quality sleeping bag or quilt allows you to camp in cold weather and stay warm and comfortable.
+You can choose either a sleeping bag or a quilt.

-1. Quilts- These save weight by eliminating unnecessary material that sleeping bags have.
+A quilt is a more ultralight option.
+Camping quilts save weight by eliminating unnecessary material that sleeping bags have.
 Quilts are open where your body touches your sleeping pad.
-This is done because the part of the bag under your body doesn’t provide warmth while it is compressed under your body weight.
+This is done because the part of the bag under your body doesn’t provide insulation while it is compressed under your body weight.
 Quilts also eliminate the hood and zipper.
 The weight and space savings make quilts perfect for ultralight travelers.

 To help you decide which is right for you, check out my guide: Quilt Vs Sleeping Bag: My Pros and Cons List.